Retail

 Metro Stores

-Metro currently operates two department stores in Singapore under its flagship brand:
+Metro operates two department stores in Singapore under its flagship brand:

-• Metro Causeway Point, Woodlands – A community-focused store catering to families and residents in Singapore’s Northwest District.
-It continues to be a trusted destination for quality everyday essentials, lifestyle needs, and value-focused offerings.
+• Metro Causeway Point, Woodlands – A communityfocused store serving families and residents in the Northwest District.
+It remains a trusted destination for everyday essentials, lifestyle needs and value-focused offerings.

 INDONESIA